lifsys/dbsys/README.md

 Lifsys, Inc is an AI company dedicated to developing innovative solutions for data management and analysis.
 For more information, visit [www.lifsys.com](https://www.lifsys.com).

 ## Changelog

+### 0.7.7
+- Updated package metadata for improved PyPI representation
+- Enhanced documentation with more detailed examples
+- Minor bug fixes and performance optimizations
+- Improved error handling in database operations

 ### 0.7.6
 - Added new Redis-specific methods for working with streams, JSON, lists, and strings